Pediatric Dentistry in Birmingham, AL

 During these visits to our Birmingham dental office, we also want to allow your child to become familiar with their surroundings, so they feel comfortable being around us.

 There are a lot of new people, sights, and sounds in a dental office for a child to get used to, and it’s important that we ease them gently into the idea of visiting the dentist.
 The sooner you begin bringing your young child or children into our office, the sooner visiting the dentist will start to feel normal.
-We always encourage families to have their dental cleanings and appointments in Birmingham, AL together so that receiving quality dental care truly becomes a family effort.
+We always encourage families to have their dental cleanings and exams in Birmingham, AL together so that receiving quality dental care truly becomes a family effort.
 Call our office to speak with our front desk about scheduling your family’s dental appointments.

 During your child’s early dental visits, Dr. Cook will focus on making sure that their baby teeth stay healthy.
 Baby teeth act as placeholders, providing permanent teeth with the space necessary to develop properly.
 Losing a baby tooth too soon can create problems down the road, like crowding and misalignment of permanent teeth.